willnorris/imageproxy/README.md

 In other words, requests that match one of the whitelisted hosts don't necessarily need to be signed, though they can be.

-Run `imageproxy -help` for a complete list of flags the command accepts.
-If you want to use a different caching implementation, it's probably easiest to just make a copy of `cmd/imageproxy/main.go` and customize it to fit your needs... it's a very simple command.

 ### Default Base URL ###

 Typically, remote images to be proxied are specified as absolute URLs.